Learning Cultures' summer newsletter - click here to go to the contents

 The training school system is an excellent model and is providing an opportunity for schools to share and cascade outstanding practice beyond the lead school.
 Schools working together as trusts or alliances have a wealth of talent within them and capturing this is undoubtedly the way to ensure successful futures for each and every individual school within the family of schools.
 Creating the right model is essential; building a system that is quality assured and offers profound opportunities for professional growth, succession planning and improved performance is critical.
 It is, however, often difficult to develop such a model and build a culture that is self-sustaining and has a genuine impact that is measurable.

 Here at Learning Cultures we are working with several multi-academy trusts to support them in using a coaching model to define the vision, develop a holistic CPD strategy and deliver and cascade model that is cost effective, sustainable and has the measurement of impact built into its structure.

-Click here to have a look at a generic view of the model we have used as a planning tool.
 Every trust or alliance is different and the plan can be moulded to the priorities that are identified.
 The training and development opportunities that have come out of this model have been so rewarding and without sounding too boastful, for some, life changing.

 Lesson observation is an essential part of school life but what is its purpose?
 Seeing lessons delivered gives leaders and managers an insight into the quality of teaching and learning across the school and allows individual line managers to see how well members of their department or team are performing.
 This is often as far as it goes.
 An outstanding lesson delivered by the teacher and observed by a manager or fellow teacher provides little or no opportunity for others within the school to share the experience.
 The wealth of talent within a school is rarely tapped and certainly rarely observed.
 Where lesson observation is purely about performance management it is more likely that the emphasis is on what is wrong rather than what is right with a lesson.